 It is a privilege to teach, to walk briefly with students on their journey through Clarke.
 I believe it must begin with the student’s reality.
 My responsibility is to listen carefully to each student, teach, and guide.
 In all things I strive to be consistent in my expectations and my presence emotionally, psychologically, and spiritually.

-You’ve got the dream and drive to provide compassionate services that help change lives.
+As a social worker at heart, you possess the dream and drive to provide compassionate services that help change lives.
+The lives of people in your community can become difficult for many reasons.
+No matter your focus, a social work degree from Clarke will help you lead change for individuals, families, and communities.
 With a Clarke social work degree, you’ll obtain tangible skills and hands-on experience to make a difference in the lives of others.
-As a multidisciplinary profession, social work requires understanding in psychology, sociology, biology, and spirituality.
-You’ll learn theory, research, and practice skills from a diverse group of experienced faculty members.
+Clarke’s social work major requires understanding in psychology, sociology, biology, and spirituality.
+In Clarke’s school of social work, you’ll learn theory, research, and practice skills from a diverse group of experienced faculty members.
 This background serves as a foundation for the many fields of professional social work.
+Please visit Clarke’s campus in Dubuque, Iowa, to see for yourself how outstanding our social work program truly is.

-As a professional program, the academic work culminates in a 440-hour field practicum with an area agency.
-Clarke students graduate as competent professionals ready to work with colleagues and clients in a range of settings.
-You’ll perform research for area social service agencies early in your program of study and earn your final nine credits working in a human service agency under the supervision of professional, close-knit staff.
+With our BSW deree, you’ll perform research for area social service agencies early in your program of study and earn your final eight credits working in a human service agency under the supervision of professional, close-knit staff.

-- Students spend their final two semesters learning and working at their field practicum.
+- Students spend their final one or two semesters learning and working at their field practicum.

 - Students select from over 100 local agencies for their field practicum.